Vote buying: Targets of vote buying

 One of the main concerns with vote buying lies in the question of which population or group of voters are most likely to be susceptible to accepting compensation in exchange for their vote.
 Scholars such as Stokes argue that weakly opposed voters are the best ones to target for vote buying.
-This means that in a situation in which there are two parties running for office, for example, the voters who are not inclined to vote one way or the other are the best to target.
+Targeting these voters increases the buyer's vote count, but also deprives the opposition of votes they otherwise would have received.
+Because neutral voters might vote either way, buying from neutral voters is less effective.

 Other scholars argue that it is people of lower income status who are the best group to target, as they are the most likely to be receptive to monetary or other forms of compensation.
-This has proven to be the case in both Argentina and Nigeria.
-Since the wealthy are presumably not in need of money, goods or services, it would require a much larger compensation in order to sway their vote.
-However, as seen in the case of Argentina for example, citizens who reside within poor communities are in great need of income, or medical services, for example, to feed their families and keep them in good health.
-With that being said, a much smaller sum of cash or a medical prescription would be of much greater value and thus their political support can be much easier to purchase.
+Since the poor may not have enough money to purchase basic items, it would generally take only a small payment to buy their votes.
+The wealthy, who have sufficient means to address significant problems in their lives, would be less willing to sell a vote unless a higher price was offered for it.
+Evidence from both Argentina and Nigeria support this view.

-Monitoring of voting
+Vote monitoring

 When postal ballots are mailed to voters, the buyer can fill them out or see how they are filled out.
 Monitoring is harder when ballots are cast secretly at a polling place.
 In some cases, there have been instances of voter tickets, or monitoring by individuals.
 Voters seeking to be compensated for their votes would use specially-provided voter ballots, or would fold their ballot in a particular way in order to indicate that they voted for the candidate they were paid to vote for.